 The memorial is a three-bladed Hamilton Standard Variable Pitch Propeller from a C47 Dakota aircraft, centrally mounted on a reinforced concrete inner wall faced with white Monier split rock textured blocks.
 The wall measures 4 metres long by 3.35 metres high and 0.39 metres deep.
 A concrete plinth across the top carries the name board.
 It is surrounded by brown Monier block paving.

-On either side of the propeller is a bronze inscription plaque, one reflecting the origin of the propeller, the other the particulars of the Memorial Dedication and Unveiling.
-Mounted above the propeller is a third bronze plaque noting the change to Port Macquarie Branch from 16 June 1990.
-At this time the nameplate across the top of the Memorial was also changed to read Port Macquarie Branch.
+On either side of the propeller is a bronze inscription plaque, one detailing the origin of the propeller, the other the particulars of the dedication and unveiling.
+Mounted above the propeller is a third bronze plaque noting the name change from the Oxley Region Air Force Association to the Port Macquarie Air Force Association Branch from 16 June 1990.
+At that time, the name board was also changed to read Port Macquarie Branch.

-This Memorial is dedicated to all members who served in the A.F.C. and R.A.A.F.
+This memorial is dedicated to all members who served in the A.F.C.
+[Australian Flying Corps] and R.A.A.F.

 Per Ardua Ad Astra